kul-tt2026/ttsky-group02-seethebeat/docs/visual_design.md

 `model/visual_ref.py` change, change this too — they are the implementation of what is written here, and `model/test_visual_ref.py` is what proves they agree.

-*Last updated: 2026-08-27 (geometry rebalance, visual_state refresh path, breathing edge).*
+*Last updated: 2026-08-27 (geometry rebalance, refresh path, breathing edge, look config).*

 ---